tabpeter/biglasso/README.md

 ## News:
 * This package on GitHub has been updated to Version 1.3-2.
 See details in NEWS.
-* The newest stable version will be submitted to CRAN soon after testing.
 * This package was ranked top 3 for [2017 ASA Chambers Statistical Software Award](http://stat-computing.org/awards/jmc/).
 * The technical paper of this package was selected as a Winner of [2017 ASA Student Paper Competiton from Section on Statistical Computing](http://stat-computing.org/awards/student/index.html).